Last updated: 13 October 2020

 - You register for an educational event, your details will be published on the delegate list provided to exhibitors/sponsors

-(Details published: Name, Job Title, Organisation)
+(Details published: Name, Job Title, Place of work)

 - You request to attend an event or part of an event hosted by the BDNG on behalf of a third party